Next Fiddle Hell Massachusetts will be Nov. 7-9, 2014.

 All Levels = Appropriate for all players.

 These levels are approximations that you can use as guidelines to pick your workshops and jams.
 Some sessions are for mixed levels.
 However, if you find a session to be too difficult or too easy or are not enjoying it, please head off to a different one.

-These rooms are located at the Colonial Inn.
-Between sessions, rooms can generally be used for informal jamming, which can also happen in front of the Inn if the weather permits.
-We also will have 4 jam areas in the downstairs and upstairs rooms of the spacious Cottage behind the Inn, except when workshops are going on..
+These rooms are located at the Westford Regency.
+Between sessions, rooms can generally be used for informal jamming, which can also happen in the hallways of the Fiddle Hell area.

 The schedule is subject to minor changes.

 Our goal is to have sessions start and end on time.
 There is usually a half-hour break between each session and the next.

 For an introduction to Fiddle Hell itself, click here.